 so this means that the patch fixed one issue but created a new one?
 If yes, can you please detail more? so we can eventually close again this ticket and/or file a new one, Thanks.

-#10 Updated by Tomas Vrana about 8 years ago
+#10 Updated by Tomas Vrana over 8 years ago

 Since last spring I have used gpsd: 2.96 (revision 2011-12-02T19:52:26) with qgis on OpenSuSE with current qgis version from GEO repository.
 After one of the updates during fall it suddenly stopped working and it still doesnt - current version is qgis-1.7.4-8.6.i586.
 Since that time I have been using GPS directly via COM port.
 Last week I needed to do some outdoor mapping using NTRIP corrections so I digged a little deeper and found this patch.
 After I have changed the request from 'raw' to 'nmea' in GIT version I was able to connect to gpsd again..
 I guess it could it could be related to the fact that my GPS uses the 'ublox binary' protocol to talk with gpsd ?